-WASHINGTON, D.C. — Requiring vocational experts at Social Security proceedings to substantiate their opinions is necessary to provide the mandated “substantial evidence” of job availability and does not run afoul of the bar on federal evidentiary and Daubert standards for such proceedings, an applicant who was denied disability benefits argues in an Aug.
-27 U.S. Supreme Court brief on the merits (Michael J. Biestek v.
-Nancy A. Berryhill, No. 17-1184, U.S. Sup., 2018 U.S. S. Ct.
-Briefs LEXIS 3117).
+WASHINGTON, D.C. — Vocational experts at Social Security disability proceedings must substantiate their opinions when asked to provide the mandated “substantial evidence” of job availability, a claimant tells the U.S. Supreme Court in a Nov.
+14 reply brief on the merits (Michael J. Biestek v.
+Nancy A. Berryhill, No. 17-1184, U.S. Sup.).

 ST. LOUIS — A Missouri federal judge on Nov.
 13 admitted the testimony of two experts for a truck driver and his company but excluded an opinion by their third expert, in a personal injury action over a rear-end crash on a highway (Kathleen Reagan, et al. v.
 CRC Transport, LLC, et al., No. 4:17-cv-1004, E.D.
 Mo., 2018 U.S. Dist.
 LEXIS 193114).